Opt out Info from TAE

 Over the last couple of years Truth in American Education has heard from many concerned parents across the country wanting to know if and how they can opt out of state assessments, especially those administered online and the assessments produced by SBAC and PARCC.

 Teachers, principals, schools, school districts, and states are under a tremendous amount of pressure to produce results on assessment tests.
-Schools get branded and punished if deemed a failing school even though the system is pretty much set up to start schools onfile000978694068 a downward spiral from which it is extremely difficult to recover.
+Schools get branded and punished if deemed a failing school even though the system is pretty much set up to start schools on a downward spiral from which it is extremely difficult to recover.
 In too many places teacher evaluations are being tied to these assessments.
 This pressure may result in parents being told they can’t opt out of testing and having the parents’ requests disregarded.
 Parents may be told the tests are required and there is no opt out provision.
 Threats may be made that the parents will be reported to the child protective service agency if their child is not in attendance on assessment days.
 In most states the state may mandate the administration of assessments but that does not mandate each student participate in the administration (consider the semantics that comes into play).

 Across the country there is a large and growing resistance to assessments.
 There are opt out websites that may provide a lot of information and advice.
 Some information is provided here to help parents as they go through the process of opting out of assessments and not allowing the school system to assess their child.
 The information provided here is not intended to be all-inclusive but it may have some suggestions other information sources don’t emphasize or have.
 Links to other information sources and letters/forms are also provided.
 Parents are encouraged to thoroughly explore those sources for a better understanding of the issues and process related to opting out.
 It is helpful to be knowledgeable of related legal issues in your own state, keeping in mind the information presented here is general information and not specific to any one state.